Time-domain diffuse optics: Sources

-The most wide spread sources are the pulsed diode lasers.
-They have a FWHM of around 100 ps and repetition frequency of up to 100 MHz and an average power of about a few milliwatts.
+The most widespread sources are pulsed diode lasers.
+They have a FWHM of around 100 ps, repetition frequency of up to 100 MHz, and an average power of about a few milliwatts.
 Even though they lack tunability, their low cost and compactness allows for multiple modules to be used in a single system.

 Detectors

-Single photon detector used in time-domain diffuse optics require not only a high photon detection efficiency in the wavelength range of optical window, but also a large active area as well as large numerical aperture (N.A.) to maximize the overall light collection efficiency.
-They also require narrow timing response and a low noise background.
+Single-photon detectors used in time-domain diffuse optics require not only a high photon-detection efficiency in optical wavelengths, but also a large active area and large numerical aperture (N.A.) to maximize the overall light-collection efficiency.
+They also require a narrow timing response and a low noise background.